hvak/hvak.github.io/_projects/nerfslam.md

 <img src="/images/projects/nerfslam/nerfslam_figure.png">

 Our testing was run on a GTX 4080 with 12gb of VRAM.
-Our tests do not show real-world performance, and there were memory constraints, though the final renders showed high fidelity.
+Our tests do not show real-time performance, and there were memory constraints, though the final renders showed high fidelity.
 More details can be found in the report linked below.

 ---
 Links: